Timber - PVC - Aluminium - Windows, Doors & Conservatories in Hampshire

 Standard clear glass is flat and smooth, allowing light rays to pass straight through it, providing a perfect view.
 Obscure glass works by manipulating these light rays.

-During manufacturing, the glass is passed through rollers that imprint a specific pattern onto one side, or it is treated with acid (sandblasted) to create a frosted surface.
+Obscure glass is glazing that has been treated with a texture or acid-etching to distort the view through it.
+During manufacturing, the glass is passed through rollers to imprint a pattern, or sandblasted to create a frosted surface.
 When light hits this uneven surface, it refracts (bends) in multiple directions.

 This scattering of light blurs images and shapes, making it difficult to see through the glass clearly, while still allowing the overall brightness of daylight to permeate the room.